A Call to Heal. A Call to Hope. A Call to LIVE.

 And to help them find their unique purpose that will push them toward their tomorrow.

-That’s why Black Girl LIVE! includes a Resource Fair open to organizations offering counseling, mental health, grief support, mentorship, and more.
+That’s why Black Girl LIVE! includes a Resource Fair featuring organizations offering counselling, mental health services, grief support, mentorship, and other vital resources for Black girls and their families.

 From youth leaders to seasoned healers, our speakers represent the resilience and brilliance of Black women and girls.
 You’ll hear from artists, educators, mental health advocates, and community trailblazers who are lighting the path forward.